eltrompetero/coniii/README.md

 Some users may encounter difficulties with the multiprocess module in which case the `n_cpus` kwarg should be set to 0 when the algorithm class instance is declared.

-Please register a pull request here if you have any issues.
+Please file an issue on the GitHub if you have any problems or feature requests.